petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

    can be included in the project.
-2. Any derived artifact, e.g., a figure, should not be shared outside the project unless it was produced by its _pipeline_ (the thing that runs with that single button).
+2. Any derived artifact, e.g., a figure, should not be shared outside the project unless it was produced by its _pipeline_ (the thing that runs with the single button).

 If researchers can follow these rules without becoming de facto software engineers,